If you struggle with Lower Back Pain, this article will walk you through the symptoms, causes and fixes.

-Whether it’s from our sedentary jobs, previous injuries or from training most of us have had lower back issues.
+Whether it’s from our sedentary jobs, previous injuries or training most of us have had lower back issues.
 These injuries or issues can sometimes leave us out of the game for extended periods of time and a decent physio or physical therapist is hard to find.
-It can be a frustrating journey especially when we don’t have a system to help the recovery process from lower back pain and other debilitating issues.
+Here are some common causes:

-Not only does lower back pain force us out of training or enjoying our favourite sports and activities it can also cost us financially, mentally and emotionally.
-The flow on effect of injuries can last well after the injury has disappeared.
-As first priority we should be using a system that:
+Not only does lower back pain force us out of training or enjoying our favourite activities it can also cost us financially, mentally and emotionally.
+The flow-on effect of injuries can last well after the injury has disappeared.
+As a first priority, we should be using a system that:

 In order to achieve that we need to start with some basic knowledge and actions on to ensure we don’t make the problem worse.
-Firstly, pain.
-We all have different thresholds for pain but knowing when something is not right is usually a guessing game.
-So how do we work around this?
+Firstly, we need to assess pain.
+How do we do this ourselves?

 Tests, screens and assessments.